Welcome to the Tunnel Gallery!

 *with the exception of events that would limit public access to the space.
 See our calendar here for details.

-We are currently exhibiting pieces on loan from our neighboring art institution, Hamilton Hill Arts Center.
-These spectacular works are part of a larger collection curated by the center in an effort to promote the knowledge, preservation and development of African and African Diasporic art and culture.
+These spectacular works are part of a larger collection curated by and on loan from the Hamilton Hill Arts Center ?in an effort to promote the knowledge, preservation and development of African and African Diasporic art and culture.
 View this exhibit through the end of May 2019.

 To view more pieces in Hamilton Hill Arts Center’s collection, go to their Jerry Burell Virtual Gallery.